marianpekar/Cardamom.js/docs/index.md

 ### Cardamom.IsSumOver(obj, value)

-Add values of all cards in object and return true if the result is bigger than passed value.
+Add values of all cards in passed object and return true if the result is bigger than passed value.

 ```javascript
 let standard_deck = Cardamom.CreateDeckWithOffset(4, 13, 1, 2);